pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 -   The order of iterations is important.
 In our case iterating the output arrays worked twice as fast as iterating over the source array

--   Reorganizing the code while keeping the iteration order also helps, which means that the optimising power of the compiler is limited
+-   Reorganising the code while keeping the iteration order also helps, which means that the optimising power of the compiler is limited

 -   The compiler is good with simple things like common sub-expression elimination, moving invariant code out of loops, operation strength reduction, etc. Trying to help the compiler to do this kind of work often makes things slower